"Where's my elephant?" —

 Bart Simpson Charlemagne

-My dear Miriam,
+My dearest Miriam,

 In my last letter, I mentioned the passing of Lantfrid.
 Well, we buried Sigismund last night.
 Abul helped dig the grave, and I said kaddish.
 I know Sigismund wasn't Jewish, but I don't know any goyishe prayers.
 Something about Jesus, I guess?
 It doesn't matter.
 Sigismund is gone.
 Kaddish will do.

 So now it's just Abul and me.
 Abul and me, in the middle of this damned desert.
-I'm sorry to swear, dear Miriam, but I have no better words to describe it!
+I'm sorry to swear, dearest Miriam, but I have no better words to describe it!
 It's damned hot, it's damned vast, it's damned dry, and there are damned scorpions!
 It's just damned!

 Abul doesn't mind the heat, but one scorpion bit him in the toe.
 He screamed for a bit, but now he's stopped.
 The bite mark bloated to the size of my fist.
 Poor Abul.